MoserMichael/python-obj-system/gen-iterator.md

 >> 34
 ```

 We want an iterator object that is usable with the for statement.
 Here we need to implement the \_\_iter\_\_ method, this is a factory method for returning an iterable object, this factory method is required by the for statement.

 In this example, the for loop first calls the \_\_iter\_\_ method of InfiniteFibSequence implicitly on the iterator object, in order to produce the iterable.
-It then calls the next built-in implicitly on the iterable repeatedly
+It then calls the next built-in implicitly on the iterable, and repeats this upon each cycle of the loop.

 __Source:__